pointonsoftware/pscore/README.md

 ### How to build in Windows

-- Open the root CMakeLists.txt file in your favorite IDE.
+- Open the root CMakeLists.txt file with your favorite IDE.
 - Hit Build!

 ---

 ### Usage

+#### Libraries
+- Go to your build directory
-- The build generates **domain** and **entity** libraries that contain the CORE use cases.
-Both can be linked to any executable.
+- The build generates **domain** libraries that contain the CORE use cases.
+These libraries can be linked to any executable.

+#### Executable
+- Go to your build directory
+- Inside the **bin** folder, run **console_app**.
-- An application called **console_app** is also available and can be used to test the CORE APIs.
+- This application is used to test the CORE APIs.

 ---